 The prices used to calculate the inflation figures are collected as close to the end of each quarter as possible in order to give a snapshot at that point in time.
-Measures to slow the spread of the coronavirus in Guernsey impacted on which goods and services were available at the end of the first, second and third quarters of 2020.
+Measures to slow the spread of the coronavirus in Guernsey impacted on which goods and services were available at the end of each quarter during 2020 and, to a lesser extent, 2021.
 Guidance issued by the UK Office for National Statistics and Eurostat was followed in order to ensure that the inflation indices for Guernsey continue to be calculated in line with best practice.
 A summary of the methodology can be found in Section 6.1 on Page 11.
-Details of the areas of the index that have been impacted the most are included on pages 7 and 8.